-While the East Village now has its fair share of upscale establishments, the neighborhood’s history as an artsy enclave is still very much evident.
-These East Village hotels put you a stone’s throw from the best sights and hangouts, from Tompkins Square Park (home of the beloved Halloween dog parade) to the basement bars and buzzing tattoo parlors of St Marks Place.
+While the East Village now has its fair share of upscale NYC establishments, this neighborhood’s history as an artsy enclave is still evident.
+These hotels – bookable with Culture Trip – put you a stone’s throw from the best sights, such as Tompkins Square Park and the basement bars and buzzing tattoo parlors of St Marks Place.

-You can’t miss The Standard East Village – it’s the only 21-story building on an otherwise low-rise street, boasting unobstructed views of Downtown Manhattan.
-You enter through the red-brick facade of an original tenement building (a historic dwelling that typically housed several families back in the late 1800s).
-The renovated interior reflects the modern, minimal decor the hotel is known for – including the floor-to-ceiling, wall-to-wall windows in every room.
-Though you’re staying in a neighborhood with a very high concentration of bars and restaurants, The Standard’s hospitality makes it worth staying put.
-Enjoy a farm-to-table dinner with biodynamic wine at Narcissa, street-side coffee at Café Standard, and drinks with a drag show at NO BAR, an inclusive new-wave gay bar.
+You can’t miss the Standard East Village – it’s the only 21-story building on an otherwise low-rise street, boasting unobstructed views of downtown Manhattan.
+You enter through the red-brick facade of an original tenement building – which would have typically housed several families back in the late 1800s.
+The renovated interior is modern and minimal, with pops of neon, floor-to-ceiling windows and vinyl upholstery in every room.
+Enjoy a farm-to-table dinner with biodynamic wine at Narcissa, street-side coffee at Café Standard and drinks with a drag show at NO BAR, an inclusive, new-wave LGBTQ bar.

-Staying at the East Village Hotel is the closest visitors will get to living like a local.
-Each room in this walk-up building is a self-contained studio, complete with a bed, kitchenette, giant TV and AC unit.
-Your city crash pad doesn’t have in-building dining establishments, but it’s located right above The Bean café (great for morning coffees, bagels and açai bowls), and around the corner from Momofuku Noodle Bar and Please Don’t Tell – a secret speakeasy accessed through a phone booth in adjoining restaurant Crif Dogs.
+Staying at the East Village Hotel is the closest visitors can get to living like a local.
+Each room in this walk-up building is a self-contained studio, complete with a bed, kitchenette, giant TV and air conditioning.
+Your city crash pad doesn’t have in-building dining establishments, but it’s right around the corner from Momofuku Noodle Bar and Please Don’t Tell – a secret speakeasy accessed through a phone booth in adjoining restaurant Crif Dogs.

-If boutique accommodations are your preference, stay at The Ridge Hotel.
-Each room features the work of a local artist like Ricky Powell or Crash – a nod to the artistic legacy of the East Village and Lower East Side – and comes with complimentary access to Brain.fm, a music station that aims to enhance your cognitive state.
-Right on your doorstep you’ll find Lil Frankie’s classic Italian restaurant, Boulton & Watt, a gastropub with an old-world industrial feel, and Bob Bar, a late-night dance spot with DJs spinning ’90s hip-hop.
+If boutique accommodations are your preference, stay at the Ridge Hotel.
+Each room features the work of a local artist such as Ricky Powell or Crash – a nod to the artistic legacy of the East Village and Lower East Side – and comes with complimentary access to Brain.fm, a music station that aims to enhance your cognitive state.
+Right on your doorstep you’ll find Lil Frankie’s classic Italian restaurant, Boulton & Watt – a gastropub with an old-world industrial feel – and Bob Bar, a late-night dance spot with DJs spinning ’90s hip-hop.